-Q. What is the difference between a Treetop Challenge Course and Zip Line Park?
+Q. What is the difference between the Treetop Challenge Course and Zip Line Park?

-A. A treetop challenge course, also known as an aerial adventure park, is an exciting activity set high in the treetops where guests move from tree to tree by crossing over Indian Jones-style bridges, Tarzan swings, swinging logs, cargo nets, zip lines and more.
+A. The treetop challenge course, also known as an aerial adventure park, is an exciting activity set high in the treetops where guests move from tree to tree by crossing over Indian Jones-style bridges, Tarzan swings, swinging logs, cargo nets, zip lines and more.
 Each guest wears a full body harness attached to a special safety cable.
-The course is set up in different levels of difficulty and height progressing from easy to “Ninja”.
+8 different courses are set up in different levels of difficulty and height progressing from easy to “Ninja”.
+The Treetop Pass includes both the treetop challenge courses and Zip Line Park.

-A Zip Line Park utilizes the same full body harness and safety cable but there are no challenges to move from tree to tree.
-Guests simply ride a zip line trolley from one tree to another.
+The Zip Line Park utilizes the same full body harness and safety cable but there are no challenges to move from tree to tree.
+Guests simply ride a zip line trolley in a 10 zip line canopy-style zip line course from one tree to another.
 The Zip Line Park activity requires little physical effort.

 Q. Do I need prior experience to do this?

 A. Not at all.
 Each guest participates in a ground school training program where they learn to use the equipment.
-Children as young as 6, up to seniors can learn the equipment in less than ½ hour.
-Course guides are also always watching and are available for assistance.
+Children as young as 6, up to seniors can learn how to use the equipment.
+You will also be accompanied by a Tour Guide who will provide assistance if necessary.

 Q. Do I need to be an athlete to do this?

-A. No, anyone in average health conditions should have no difficulty completing many of the ropes courses.
+A. No, our Park was designed for the average person with average physical conditions and should have no difficulty completing many of the ropes courses.
 Each course does progressively get more challenging though and guests usually find their own limit.
 Guests can proceed at a pace that is comfortable to them and can exit the course at many locations for completion or to take a break.

 Q. Are there height, weight or age restrictions?